Skip to main content

 The category_override flag

-When you manually set a transaction’s category, Breadbox marks it with category_override = true.
-This flag signals to the rules engine that the transaction has a deliberate human assignment and should not be touched.
+When you manually set a transaction’s category, Breadbox marks it with .
+This signals to the rules engine that the transaction has a deliberate human assignment and should not be touched.

-Rules that would otherwise reassign the category are skipped for any transaction where category_override = true.
+Rules that would otherwise reassign the category are skipped for any transaction where category_override is not 'none'.
 Tags and comments from rules still apply — only set_category actions are suppressed.

 To clear a manual override and return to the provider default, call DELETE /api/v1/transactions/{id}/category.
 This removes the override and re-enables rule-based categorization on the next sync.